 Updates For Our Valued Members

-Massachusetts Governor Charlie Baker has Massachusetts in Phase One as of May 18th.
-Schools and non-essential daycare programs are closed until June 29th.
+Massachusetts Governor Charlie Baker has Massachusetts in Phase Three, as of July 6th.
 As an essential business, our Drive-Up Tellers and ATMs will continue to remain open during this time.
 We highly encourage members to use our digital services like online and mobile banking, as well as mobile deposit for their banking needs.
 Our Member Solutions Center remains open, you can find their hours listed below.

 - Our Member Solutions Center is open regular hours.
 You can reach us at 508-490-8000; they are open Monday–Friday from 8am to 7pm and on Saturdays, 8am to 1pm.
 Our team will answer any questions you may have related to your accounts.